Reviewed By

 Important Facts About Asbestos Exposure Among Textile Workers

-- Asbestos was a regular component of textile work during the 20th century.
-Textile workers turned fabric into yarn to make clothing and other household products more durable.
+- Textile workers turned fabric into yarn to make clothing and other household products more durable.
+These workers and others in textile mills were exposed to asbestos that insulated pipes or heating equipment such as boilers.

 - The rate of incidence among textile workers is much higher than the rate among the general population regardless of occupation.

-- While asbestos is not part of textile work today, many workers from the 20th century are at risk of developing this rare cancer now due to the long time the disease takes to develop.
+- While asbestos is not used in textile manufacturing plants today, many workers from the 20th century are at risk of developing this rare cancer now due to the long time the disease takes to develop.

 Description of Textile Work